-NOTE: All Archives prepared for deposition prior to the issue of this document (1st April 2017) must conform to the museum deposition standards accurate at the time of project notification.
+NOTE: All Archives prepared for deposition prior to the first issue of this document (1st April 2017) must conform to the museum deposition standards accurate at the time of project notification.

-NOTE: All Archives compiled from projects live at the time of this documents issue (1st April 2017) must be prepared for deposition in like with the standards detailed in this document.
+NOTE: All Archives compiled from projects live at the time of this document's first issue (1st April 2017) must be prepared for deposition in like with the standards detailed in this document.